 The top transit priority — and top overall priority — for the Regional Transportation Alliance business coalition is to support the development of an effective regional transit plan for Wake County and the successful passage of the Wake transit referendum.

-The Regional Transportation Alliance business coalition approved the recommendations below for regional transit initiatives in fall 2015.
+The Regional Transportation Alliance business coalition approved the recommendations below for regional transit initiatives in summer 2015.
 You can also click here to learn more about the history of business community engagement on transit through the RTA.

 Current RTA position on regional transit